bmc/markwrap/index.md

     val markwrap = "org.clapper" %% "markwrap" % "0.5.4"

-#### 0.11.x
+#### 0.11.x/0.12.x

-If you're using [SBT][] 0.11.x to compile your code, you can use the following line in your `build.sbt` file (for Quick Configuration).
-If you're using an SBT 0.11.x Full Configuration, you're obviously smart enough to figure out what to do, on your own.
+If you're using [SBT][] 0.11.x or 0.12.x to compile your code, you can use the following line in your `build.sbt` file (for Quick Configuration).
+If you're using an SBT's Full Configuration, you're obviously smart enough to figure out what to do, on your own.

+For Scala 2.10.0-M7:

+    libraryDependencies += "org.clapper" % "markwrap_2.10" % "0.5.5"

+For all other versions:

-    libraryDependencies += "org.clapper" %% "markwrap" % "0.5.4"
+    libraryDependencies += "org.clapper" %% "markwrap" % "0.5.5"

 MarkWrap is also registered with [Doug Tangren][]'s excellent [ls.implicit.ly][] catalog.
 If you use the `ls` SBT plugin, you can install